Ohio Truck Accident Lawyer

 Before you sign anything or make a statement to an insurance company, discuss your accident with an attorney from our firm.
 We can help you identify all the insurance available to cover your costs and guide you through this process from beginning to end, making sure you do not sign away any of your rights.

-We cannot stress the importance of this enough: do not sign anything, accept a settlement, or give any statements about the accident to any insurance company, including your own, until you have had a chance to speak with a lawyer at Gervelis Law Firm.
+We cannot stress the importance of this enough: Do not sign anything, accept a settlement, or give any statements about the accident to any insurance company, including your own, until you have had a chance to speak with a lawyer at Gervelis Law Firm.
 Once you’ve taken an insurance company’s money, that’s it.
 Protect your rights and talk to us first.

-• Evidence in a truck accident case belongs to the trucking company“Black box” data — the truck’s GPS data may reveal that the truck was speeding, or that the driver worked through mandatory rest breaks.
+• Black box data.
+The truck’s GPS data may reveal that the truck was speeding or that the driver worked through mandatory rest breaks.

-• Hours of Service (HOS) log — truck drivers are required to take mandatory breaks in order to stay alert behind the wheel, and the log keeps track of those breaks.
+• Hours of service (HOS) log.
+Truck drivers are required to take mandatory breaks in order to stay alert behind the wheel, and the log keeps track of those breaks.

-• Hiring and supervision records — these may reveal whether the trucking company conducted a background check or knew about a driver’s history of unsafe driving.
+• Hiring and supervision records.
+These may reveal whether the trucking company conducted a background check or knew about a driver’s history of unsafe driving.

-• Maintenance records — poorly maintained trucks can be exceptionally dangerous.
+• Maintenance records.
+Poorly maintained trucks can be exceptionally dangerous.

-• Eyewitness accounts and physical evidence — information from the crash scene can help tell the story of what happened and why.
+• Eyewitness accounts and physical evidence.
+Information from the crash scene can help tell the story of what happened and why.

 It’s important to remember that much of this evidence is the trucking company’s property, and that they can destroy it if an attorney does not intervene promptly.
 That’s why victims need to get an experienced lawyer on their side as soon as possible.